latex3/tagging-project/documentation/wtpdf/fulldoc.md

  - Equation labels are read as numbers so difficult to understand
  - The inline graphics in section 3.4 is not shown and not read
  - The marginal is correctly separated from the main text and read separately
- - The formula is read as _"a-en  b-en  c-en"_, i.e., the plus and equal are dropped and the exponents aren't announced
+ - The formula is read as _"a-en  plus b-en equals c-en"_, i.e., the exponents aren't announced
  - The display of verbatim code is read without the parentheses and curly brackets

 #### Summary